 She moved to New York City in 1987, attended the NYU Summer Publishing Institute, worked in the editorial departments at Basic Books and G. P. Putnam’s Sons, and became an in-house acquisitions editor at HarperCollins Publishers, Adult Trade Division.

-I acquired books in the areas of pop culture and psychology, and I enjoyed being the in-house liaison and editor for bestselling authors I inherited.
-As an assistant editor, I talked my way into weekly editorial meetings so I could learn more.
-On my own, I organized weekly meetings at a NYC pub to exchange shop talk with young editors at other houses, and I made sure to read every editorial letter written by my mentors that I could get my hands on (with their permission, of course).
+I acquired books in the areas of pop culture and psychology, and I enjoyed being the in-house liaison and editor for the bestselling authors I inherited.
+As an assistant editor, I talked my way into weekly editorial meetings so I could learn more about editing and publishing.
+On my own, I organized weekly meetings at a New York City pub to exchange shop talk with young editors at other houses, and I made sure to read every editorial letter written by my mentors that I could get my hands on (with their permission, of course).

 Nancy began freelance copyediting and proofreading, evaluating books for Quality Paperback Book Club and The Literary Guild, and co-writing humor books.

 Her coauthored book, Cinematherapy, became a “cultural phenomenon” according to USA Today.
-The six-book series sold over 340,000 copies in all editions worldwide and became a prime time show on Women’s Entertainment that is still airing today.
+The six-book series sold over 340,000 copies in all editions worldwide and became a prime time show on Women’s Entertainment that ran for ten years.

-My coauthor and I were invited to write prime time TV specials for Valentine’s Day and a Hitchcock festival, which aired on WE to millions of viewers.
+My coauthor and I were invited to write two prime time TV specials, one for Valentine’s Day and one focused on Hitchcock's movies.
+The specials aired on WE to millions of viewers.
 Cinematherapy taught me that a great brand can carry you a long way.

 After leaving corporate publishing and cowriting her first two humor books, Nancy began her freelance career as an editor, ghostwriter, and book doctor.